asr1/digital-garden/src/site/notes/Reading and Writing/Books.md

 ## Takeaways from books I have not read
-[[Politics/Moral Stupefaction\|Moral Stupefaction]] from Jonathan Haidt's A Righteous Mind
+[[Politics/Moral Stupefaction\|Moral Stupefaction]] from Jonathan Haidt's A Righteous Mind [[Why Are the Prices So Damn High\|Why Are the Prices So Damn High]] by Alex Taborrok and Eric Helland

 ## Bloggers I follow
 (ordered roughly by how closely I follow them)